 About the Position

-The Director of Development (DOD) will work closely with an Executive Director who came to PHR with a very strong background in non-profit management and extensive development experience.
-The DOD will design, articulate and implement a comprehensive fundraising strategy for the organization in close collaboration with the Board of Directors and Executive Management Team.
-The DOD will manage an experienced and highly professional development team charged with developing new and creative approaches to increase individual giving (major donors, internet outreach) and ensure ongoing philanthropic support from foundations, corporations, and governments.
+The director of development will work closely with the executive director who came to PHR with a very strong background in nonprofit management and extensive development experience.
+The director of development will design, articulate, and implement a comprehensive fundraising strategy for the organization in close collaboration with the board of directors and Executive Management Team.
+The director will manage an experienced and highly professional development team charged with developing new and creative approaches to increase individual giving (major donors, membership) and ensure ongoing philanthropic support from foundations, corporations, and governments.

-The ideal candidate will possess proven leadership, management, and organizational skills; a strong record of securing new donors and track record with cultivation and solicitation of major donors; experience with acquisition programs, substantial experience working with Boards; and the energy, enthusiasm, professionalism and drive to achieve ambitious fundraising goals.
+The ideal candidate will possess proven leadership, management, team building, and organizational skills; a strong record of securing new donors and track record with cultivation and solicitation of major donors; experience with acquisition programs; substantial experience working with boards; and the passion, enthusiasm, professionalism, and drive to achieve ambitious fundraising goals.

-In addition, PHR seeks a candidate with a strong personal commitment to human rights issues, an understanding of how to successfully build and engage a membership constituency - primarily health professionals - and synchronize fundraising initiatives with the core mission of the organization.
-Such an affinity for PHR’s mission will be essential in successfully developing a vision for the development operation.
+In addition, PHR seeks a candidate with a strong personal commitment to human rights issues, an understanding of how to successfully build and engage a membership constituency, and ability to synchronize fundraising initiatives with the core mission of the organization.
+Such an affinity for PHR’s mission will be essential to successfully developing a vision for the development program.

-- Provide dynamic and innovative leadership for PHR's fundraising efforts, building an infrastructure that supports short- and long-term goals, including the implementation of a major gifts program and an online fundraising strategy.
-Maintain and expand a strong financial base for the organization by strategically utilizing resources to develop, build and sustain diverse funding sources.
+- Provide dynamic and innovative leadership for PHR's fundraising efforts; build an infrastructure that supports short- and long-term goals, including the implementation of major gifts and memberships programs.
+Maintain and expand a strong financial base for the organization by strategically utilizing resources to develop, build, and sustain diverse funding sources.

-- Inspire and engage a group of elite donors, primarily health and medical professionals, interested in promoting human rights.
+- Inspire and engage a group of elite donors interested in promoting human rights.

 - Develop an annual fundraising event in New York City and possibly other cities.

-- Staff the Nominating and Development Committees of the Board of Directors.
-Assist in the identification, recruitment and cultivation of Board members on a national basis, identifying key leaders with an affinity for the mission and programs of PHR.
+- Staff the nominating and development committees of the board of directors.
+Assist in the identification, recruitment, and cultivation of board members on a national basis, identifying key leaders with an affinity for PHR’s mission and programs.
 Build a volunteer structure that encourages a peer-to-peer model of cultivation and solicitation.
-Work with the Board on both “giving” and “getting” to build momentum towards becoming a fundraising Board.
+Work with the board on both “giving” and “getting” to build momentum towards becoming a fundraising board.

 - Maintain and build upon PHR’s base of foundation support.
 Provide insights and develop new strategies and tailored cases for support to enhance the organization’s relationships with the foundation community.

-- Oversee Development Department operations, including gift accounting and acknowledgement, computer system operations, the tracking of gifts and grants, planned gift distributions, donor stewardship and integration with PHR’s data systems.
+- Oversee development department operations, including gift accounting and acknowledgement, computer system operations, the tracking of gifts and grants, planned gift distributions, donor stewardship, and integration within PHR’s data systems.

-- Work closely with the Communications team to enhance messaging at all levels of the organization, keeping donors and the public informed, thanked and involved; providing vehicles for more effective Board and staff fundraising communications; and ensuring increased giving opportunities through our web site.
+- Work closely with the communications team to enhance messaging at all levels of the organization, keeping donors and the public informed, thanked, and involved; providing vehicles for more effective board and staff fundraising communications; and ensuring increased online giving opportunities.

-- Oversee all Development employee staff activities; recruit and train a diverse and high-quality staff that is well-prepared to meet the ongoing challenges of a fast-moving organization; define job responsibilities, set goals and objectives, and conduct regular performance reviews for all Development staff.
+- Oversee all development employee staff activities: recruit and train a diverse and high-quality staff that is well-prepared to meet the ongoing challenges of a fast-moving organization; define job responsibilities, including setting goals and objectives, and conduct regular performance reviews for all development staff.

 - Foster an environment that rewards new ideas and entrepreneurship that builds confidence, encourages teamwork, and promotes diversity; celebrate current achievements and set clear expectations for future success.